athcb/ISIC/README.md

 - **DenseNet169**
 - **VGG-16**

+For feature extraction the learning rate was set at 5e-5.
+In the fine-tuning phase a learning rate scheduler was used with a starting learning rate 5e-6 and exponential decay.
+Dropout and L2 regularization were used to prevent overfitting and increase generalisation.

 Image pre-processing was performed according to the requirements of each of the pre-trained models used.
 The models were trained on AWS's g4dn.4xlarge instance.

 ---